Fielding ...

 Children:

-Dorothy Mary never married; lived with her sister at 7 Savile Royd, Savile Park, Halifax; died at Halifax General Hospital [23rd April 1966]; was buried 27th April 1966.
+2. Dorothy Mary [b 1904] who never married; lived with her sister Mabel Annie at 7 Savile Royd, Savile Park, Halifax; died at Halifax General Hospital [23rd April 1966]; was buried 27th April 1966.
 Probate records show that she left effects valued at £20,766.

 Probate was granted to her sister Mabel Annie Fielding, & James Naylor (solicitor)